 Asana calls its document simply “Asana Brand Guidelines” (nothing unique) which is a pretty simple one-pager, it just covers the absolute minimum.

-But nonetheless, this is an example of a very simple brand guidelines that includes the bare minimum.
+But nonetheless, this is an example of a very simple brand guideline that includes the bare minimum.

 This Netflix brand guidelines is the most basic of all.